rafasoares/cancancan-wiki/Defining-Abilities.md

 can :manage, Project, :group => { :id => user.group_ids }
 ```

-If you have a complex case which cannot be done through a hash of conditions, see [[Defining Abilities with Blocks]] or [[MetaWhere]].
+If you have a complex case which cannot be done through a hash of conditions, see [[Defining Abilities with Blocks]].

 ## Combining Abilities